yuval/yuvalmerhav.com/content/posts/2024-10-20-prompting.md

 # Prompting Frameworks
 A framework that implements common prompting techniques and simplifies experimentation with different ones would be really helpful.
-If you're aware of any good options, do let me know!
+If you're aware of any good options, do let me know! (it's worth a seperate blog post).
 I've tested these briefly but haven't found my perfect fit yet.

 - **DSPy** Full-featured but looks overkill for what I need
 - **ELL**: Treats prompts as programs.
 Clean concept, lighter implementation.
-- **PromptHub**: Ready-to-use prompt library with version control with prompt chain support
+- **PromptHub**: Ready-to-use prompt library with support for chaining prompts together

 [DSPy](https://github.com/stanfordnlp/dspy) | [ELL](https://github.com/MadcowD/ell) | [PromptHub](https://www.prompthub.us)